hoangduytran/blender-manual/manual/render/eevee/light_probes/volume.rst

 Light Probe Volume
 ******************

-A volume probe records the light incomming from all directions at many locations inside a volume.
+A volume probe records the light incoming from all directions at many locations inside a volume.

 The light is then filtered and only the diffuse light is recorded.
 The capture point positions are visible as an overlay when the Irradiance Volume object is selected.